LeighdePaor/temp_humidity_monitor/README.md

 ## Notes

-* Paths: I assumed /home/pi—replace with /home/user if that’s your user.
+* Paths: I assumed /home/pi —replace with /home/user if that’s your user.
 * Customization: Add sections like “Hardware Notes” or “Future Improvements” if you plan to expand.